Constitution, Citizenship, Legal System

 Long-term trends

 The earliest estimates of the population of Jersey come from historians and inevitably have a significant margin of error.
 Human occupation of Jersey first occurred during glacial times, with the earliest reliable dated human occupation going back around 250,000 years.
 It has been estimated that between 4000 and 3000 BC the population was between 2,000 and 4,000, based on between 10 and 20 separate communities each with a population of between 200 and 250.
 The population then seems to have declined to about 500 in 2000 BC.
 There are then no estimates until 1050 when using the churches as a reference point suggests a population of around 6,000.
 The first substantive “census” in Jersey was the 1331 Extente, sometimes referred to as the Jersey Domesday Book.
 This suggests that there were around 2,000 houses in the Island, which implies a population figure of 10,000-12,000.
-The Black Death in 1348/49 had a devasting effect and by the early 15th Century the population may have fallen to 4,000-5,000.
+The Black Death in 1348/49 had a devastating effect and by the early 15th Century the population may have fallen to 4,000-5,000.
 Subsequent estimates suggest a population of 7,000 in 1541, 16,200 in 1685 and 20,000 in 1788.The first formal census was conducted in 1821 and subsequently censuses have taken place every ten years, and for a period every five years, with the exception of 1941 Population growth in recent years has been driven primarily by net immigration rather than by natural growth, the excess of births over deaths.
 Statistics Jersey publishes annual estimates of population change, split between natural growth and net migration.

 The first of the 2022 census bulletins are below: